libxsmm/libxsmm/README.md

 grep "diff" samples/cp2k/cp2k-perf.txt | grep -v "diff=0.000"
 ```

+**NOTE**: by default, a combination of a C/C++ and a Fortran compiler is needed (some sample code is written in C++).
+Beside of specifying the compilers (`make CXX=g++ CC=gcc FC=gfortran`), the need for a Fortran compiler can be relaxed (`make FC=`).
+The latter affects the availability of the MODule file and the corresponding 'libxsmmf' library (the interface 'libxsmm.f' is still generated).
+Fortran code can make use of LIBXSMM by relying on the module file (and linking against 'libxsmmf'), or by including the interface (and linking against 'libxsmm').

 ## Installation
 Installing LIBXSMM makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels.
 If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags are not supporting a more specific instruction set extension (code path).
 The JIT backend does not support or generate SSE code by itself, and therefore the library is built using SSE code if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
 Limiting the static code path to SSE allows not only to include statically generated SSE kernels (if specified by M, N, K, or MNK) but also to run on any system supporting at least SSE 4.2 code (needed when accelerating code-dispatch using CRC32 instructions).